finn-rm/chatroom/README.md

    * **`roomList`** 	- This is a list of room names that are allowed to be entered.
    * **`msgExpireTime`**	- This is the amount of seconds it will take for the message/room history to be wiped.
    * **`fullchain & privkey`** 	- This is the file path for the full chain certificate for your domain and the file path for the private key for the certificate.

+### NGINX installation for Vue frontend

-2. Build the Vue3 project into a static bundle by running:
+1. Build the Vue3 project into a static bundle by running:

 ```
 npm run prodclient
 ```

-3. Create the folder to serve the static content by running:
+2. Create the folder to serve the static content by running:

 ```
 sudo mkdir /www
 sudo cp -R chatroom/dist/* /www/
 ```

-### NGINX installation for Vue frontend

-1. Remove the default nginx demo site with:
+3. Remove the default nginx demo site with:

 ```
 sudo rm /etc/nginx/sites-enabled/default
 ```

-2. Create a virtual host by creating this example file:
+4. Create a virtual host by creating this example file:

 ```
 # /etc/nginx/sites-enabled/YOUR_DOMAIN